Connect with a Diverse Community of Music Educators

-The School Choral Program: Cultivating Community, Creativity, and Social Consciousness
+The School Chorus: Cultivating Community, Creativity and Social Consciousness

 “Gordon has given me the tools to encourage even my youngest students to create and improvise, building their confidence far beyond just learning about music.”